externpro/buildpro/README.md

   but I found that none of the required changes could be done this way
 * these settings need to be applied to the host, then the docker container (which shares the host kernel) will have the required settings
-* the `/etc/sysctl.d/README` explains the directories relation to `/etc/sysctl.conf` and mentions
+* the `/etc/sysctl.d/README` explains the directory's relation to `/etc/sysctl.conf` and mentions
   > After making any changes, please run "service procps start"
+  * I believe they meant `restart` instead of `start`
-* the script [image/bpnet-perform.sh](image/bpnet-perform.sh) will help you to check the values before applying the changes in [image/90-bpnet-perform.conf](image/90-bpnet-perform.conf)
+* the script [image/bpnet-perform.sh](image/bpnet-perform.sh) will help you to check the values before applying the changes in [image/90-bpnet-perform.conf](image/90-bpnet-perform.conf) -- in case you'd like to ever go back to the original, default values
   ```
   $ ./image/bpnet-perform.sh
   net.core.rmem_max = 212992